blorente/naylang-documentation/src/parsing.md

 #### Prefix and Infix Operators

 Prefix and infix operators are a special case of syntactic sugar in Grace, since they allow for the familiar infix and prefix syntax (e.g. `4 + 5`).
 It is necessary to process these operators as special cases of the syntax, to convert them to valid AST nodes.
-As the Grace specification says [@gracespecinfixops], infix and prefix operators must be converted to explicit requests on an object.
+As the Grace specification says [^gracespecinfixops], infix and prefix operators must be converted to explicit requests on an object.

 In the case of **prefix operators**, the operation must be transformed to an explicit request in the right-hand receiver.
 In addition to that, the name of the method to call must be preceded with the `prefix` keyword.
 For instance, a call to the logical not operator `!x` would be transformed into the explicit request `x.prefix!`.
 As can be seen, a prefix operator does not take parameters.